openstack/kolla-ansible/doc/source/reference/resource-constraints.rst

 ~~~~~~~~

 Since the Rocky release it is possible to restrict
 the resource usage of deployed containers.
-The following components support this feature:

-* Nova

 In Kolla Ansible,
 container resources to be constrained are referred to as dimensions.

 The `Docker documentation <https://docs.docker.com/config/containers/resource_constraints/>`__